osano/cookieconsent/README.md

 Version 3.0 is a complete rewrite from version 2.
 The most substantial new features are:

-- Ability to GeoLocate and only show the addon to people in the relevant countries
+- Ability to GeoLocate and only show the add-on to people in the relevant countries
 - Callback hooks for showing/accepting/revoking the banner
 - Support for different types of compliance, giving you the flexibility to obey even the strictest cookie laws
 - Easy no-fuss themes and customisable styles